mmbman/Katagiri/annotated-fukanzazengi.md

 > Please, honored followers of Zen, long accustomed to groping for the elephant, do not doubt the true dragon.
 Devote your energies to the way of direct pointing at the real.
 Revere the one who has gone beyond learning and is free from effort.
 Accord with the enlightenment of all the buddhas; succeed to the samadhi of all the ancestors.
 Continue to live in such a way, and you will be such a person.
 The treasure store will open of itself, and you may enjoy it freely.

-- “If you follow this practice, your treasure chest will open of itself and you can use it at will” is discussed in Q&A in [“Shobogenzo Bendowa: Dogen's Questions & Answers – Talk 4”](1987-03-14-Bendowa-Talk-4) at [1:16:15](1987-03-14-Bendowa-Talk-4#11615).
+- “If you follow this practice, your treasure chest will open of itself and you can use it at will” is discussed in Q&A in [“Shobogenzo Bendōwa: Dogen's Questions & Answers – Talk 4”](1987-03-14-Bendowa-Talk-4) at [1:16:15](1987-03-14-Bendowa-Talk-4#11615).